HumanSignal/label-studio-evalme/README.md

 loader.load('your_filename')
 ```

-Data is available in _raw_data field.
+After you load data, it is available in the `_raw_data` field.

 ### Built-in metrics

 By default there is a naive metric object.
-It evaluates difference with naive approach:
+It evaluates annotation differences with a naive approach:
-if object is fully equals to the other one evaluation method returns 1,
+if an object is fully equal to another one, the evaluation method returns 1,
-else it returns 0.
+otherwise it returns 0.

-Using built-in metric case:
+To use the built-in metrics, do the following:

 ``` python
 from evalme.matcher import Matcher